ryuichiueda/slides_marp/advanced_vision/lesson2-e.md

 ## Supplement: Skip (Residual) Connections

 - A connection method in which the output of one layer is input not only to the next layer but also to other layers.
     - Layers sandwiched between inputs learn the difference between the input and output.
-- Presence or absence of skip connections: Affects the ease of initial learning.
+- This connections affect the ease of initial learning.
     - Without skip connections: Initially, $\boldsymbol{y}$ is random.
     - With skip connections: (If the output of an intermediate layer is initially zero) Initially, $\boldsymbol{y}=\boldsymbol{x}$.
 - ResNet (2015)

 ![bg right:30% 90%](./figs/skip.png)